Go Ad-Free

 “The U.S. Food and Drug Administration (FDA) is warning that cases of a rare but serious infection of the genitals and area around the genitals have been reported with the class of type 2 diabetes medicines called sodium-glucose cotransporter-2 (SGLT2) inhibitors.
 This serious rare infection, called necrotizing fasciitis of the perineum, is also referred to as Fournier’s gangrene.
 We are requiring a new warning about this risk to be added to the prescribing information of all SGLT2 inhibitors and to the patient Medication Guide.”

 Let’s be honest, the description “sodium-glucose cotransporter-2 (SGLT2) inhibitors” does not come trippingly to the tongue.
-But I will bet your have seen the commercials for some of these drugs:
+Here are just a few of such drugs:

 • Bexagliflozin (Brenzavvy)